jianliu10/jianliu.github.io/_posts/2018-09-01-technical-note-2018.md

 ## Postman tool
 Content-Type header is “application/xml” or “application/json”
 Accept header as “application/xml”  or “application/json”

+import or export test case collection to a json file.

+command line to run postman test case collection: newman run <path to postman-collection.json>

 ## SQL injection ##